gigageek101/luxlife-hiring-website/QUALIFICATION_FUNNEL_README.md

 # Qualification Funnel Implementation

 ## Overview
 Successfully integrated a complete qualification funnel into the LuxLife Hiring website.
-Users now go through an 8-step qualification process before being granted access to the Discord community.
+Users now go through an 8-step qualification process before being able to schedule a 15-minute introduction call with the team.

 ## What Was Added